 The Family Journeys study is designed to understand how families negotiate and manage changing family roles before, during and after deployment.
 First, the study looks at patterns of daily communications, roles and responsibilities.
 Second, the study examines families’ dynamics of risk and resilience.
 Finally, it follows the transitions and trajectories of roles and relationships over time.

 In this study for the Department of Defense, MFRI led a team that assessed the well-being of young children in military families affected by repeated deployments.
 Possible consequences encompass increased anxiety, emotional distress, peer problems, conduct issues and hyperactivity.
 We compared the rates of these concerns with civilian children.
 Finally, we uncovered new information about the ways that deployment presents a significant risk for children.

-MFRI evaluated materials created by Sesame Workshop, the non-profit educational organization behind Sesame Street, created an educational kit to help young children cope with the hardship of seeing a family member deployed to war.
-This kit, Talk, Listen, Connect: Deployments, Homecomings, Changes (TLC) includes a DVD featuring popular Sesame Street characters along with printed materials and online resources.
+MFRI evaluated materials created by Sesame Workshop, the non-profit educational organization behind Sesame Street, which created an educational kit to help young children cope with a family member’s deployment.
+The kit, Talk, Listen, Connect: Deployments, Homecomings, Changes, includes a DVD featuring popular Sesame Street characters along with printed materials and online resources.
 Results included decreased negative behaviors in children as well as positive outcomes for them, especially with regard to coping and communication.

 ZERO TO THREE, a non-profit organization that provides training to nurture healthy early development, created Duty to Care (DTC).
 This training program meets the needs of very young children affected by deployment.
 DTC educates childcare, family support, healthcare and mental health professionals regarding the challenges facing military families.
 MFRI evaluated the curriculum’s effectiveness in meeting these needs.